whuang196/pi-home-surveillance/README.md

 Step #3 Run the Home Surveillance System & Save the Files in Dropbox
 Step #4 Run the Home Surveillance System & Save the Files in Local Shared Folder in the Same Network							                          5
-PART 2:  Installation Manual for Pi Surveillance System Section#1 Installation Manual for OpenCV3
+PART 2:  Installation Manual for Pi Surveillance System Section1 Installation Manual for OpenCV3
-Section#2 Installation for Camera Module
+Section2 Installation for Camera Module
-Section#3 Installation for Home Surveillance
+Section3 Installation for Home Surveillance
 Appendix for pi_surveillance.py

-PART 1:  User Manual for Operating the Surveillance System Step #1 Setting up
+/PART 1:  User Manual for Operating the Surveillance System
+#Step 1 Setting up
-Once you insert the microSD with the home surveillance system installed.
+#Once you insert the microSD with the home surveillance system installed.
 After it booted up.
-Run the following code to open up the virtual environment cv
+/Run the following code to open up the virtual environment cv
 $source ~/.file
 $workon cv
 In the microSD I setted up, under /home/pi/